Angular Triplet Loss-based Camera Network for ReID: Introduction

 \section{Introduction}

 Person re-identification (ReID) is a task of identifying bounding boxes of persons in the photos taken by multiple non-overlapping cameras.
-Given a query image, ReID needs to find out the images of the same ID as the query one.
-That is, all images of the same person should be retrieved.
-ReID has been widely adopted in many computer vision applications, such as monitoring, activity analysis, and people tracking~\cite{chen2019mixed}, so it is critical to design a robust and efficient ReID algorithm.
+Given a query image, ReID needs to retrieve the images of the same identity in the gallery as the query one.
+That is, all images of the same person should be checked.
+For example, ReID has been widely adopted in monitoring, activity analysis, and people tracking~\cite{chen2019mixed}, in which scenarios discriminative feature representation is critical.
+Therefore, the challenge of ReID is to learn a discriminative feature representation.

-Due to the high discriminative ability of deep-learned representations, much significant progress of ReID has been made~\cite{sun2018beyond, li2017learning, zhao2017spindle, chen2017beyond, cheng2016person, xiao2017margin, qian2018pose}.
-Lots of research considers ReID as a classification problem by taking the person IDs as different classes, uses softmax loss function to differentiate identities, and learns the feature representations~\cite{sun2018beyond, li2017learning, zhao2017spindle, qian2018pose}.
-In contrast, some others directly leverage the triplet loss as a metric to learn the feature representations~\cite{chen2017beyond, cheng2016person, xiao2017margin}.
+Due to the high discriminative ability of deep-learned representations, much significant progress of ReID has been made~\cite{sun2018beyond, li2017learning, zhao2017spindle, chen2017beyond, cheng2016person, xiao2017margin, qian2018pose, hermans2017defense, zheng2019pyramidal,luo2019bag}.
+Lots of research considers ReID as a classification problem by taking the person IDs as different classes, and employs the typical softmax loss to learn a classification hyperplane.
+It is the network before the classifier, \emph{feature extractor}, responsible for feature representation learning~\cite{sun2018beyond, li2017learning, zhao2017spindle, qian2018pose}.
+However, ReID is actually a ranking problem, and some leverage metric learning, such as triplet loss~\cite{schroff2015facenet}, to directly learn the feature representations~\cite{chen2017beyond, cheng2016person, xiao2017margin}.
+The triplet loss tries to pull the features of one same identity closer and push away the ones of different identities.
+In contrast to softmax, triplet loss directly controls the learning process in embedding space, which is able to ensure features of the same identity are closer than others by a threshold margin.
+However, triplet loss is unstable due to its limited local optimization, making it hard to converge.